Oakes National Bank Block

 The Oakes National Bank Block on Main Avenue in Oakes, North Dakota was built in 1908.
 It was listed on the National Register of Historic Places in 1987.
+Its listing on the National Register was based on the structure's outstanding quality of design and its contribution to the city's commercial development.

+Location

 The site is located in Oakes' central business district with retail businesses on the ground floor and office/residential space on the second floor.
-Its listing on the National Register was based on the structure's outstanding quality of design and its contribution to the city's commercial development.